When is my cat allowed to go outside?

 A cat flap with chip can be a good solution to provide controlled freedom.
 This allows your cat to enter independently without other animals entering your home.
 Some cats also get used to a specific sound, such as a keychain or bell, which they associate with food or a positive experience.

-Through a combination of training, reward and routine, build a safe and familiar environment where your cat knows to always come home.
+Through a combination of training, rewards, and routine, you can create a safe and familiar environment where your cat knows it should always come home.

 Want to read more?
-Check out our blog on 'How long can you leave cat alone'
+Check out our blog post on “How Long Can You Leave Your Cat Alone?”